 For more information on the commercial roofing systems discussed here, please see our Guide to Commercial Roofing Systems: Pros and Cons.

-Sentry Roof maintains, repairs and installs every type of commercial roof — we believe your roof is an asset that should be managed like your other business assets regardless of roof type or how old your roof is.
+Full-service roofing contractors like maintain, repair and install every type of commercial roof — your roof is an asset that should be managed like your other business assets regardless of roof type or how old your roof is.
 Knowing how long it’s expected to last sets the bar for expectations but how you take care of it will determine it’s actual lifespan.
 An annual roof maintenance program from a reputable full-service commercial roofing contractor is the way to go if you want to get an extra 25% of life out of your roof.